wp-plugins/wp-embed-facebook/readme.txt

 == Description ==

-With this plugin you can embed any public facebook page, post, profile, photo or event directly into a wordpress post, without having to write a single line of code.
+With this plugin you can embed any public facebook video, page, post, profile, photo or event directly into a wordpress post, without having to write a single line of code.
 Simply put the facebook url on a separate line on the content of any post, and this plugin will try to fetch data associated with that url and display it on publishing, if the data is not public, like “invite only” events or private profiles, it'll return a link.

 = Supported Embeds =
-* Videos
+* Facebook Videos
-* Albums
+* Facebook Albums
-* Events
+* Facebook Events
-* Fotos
+* Facebook Fotos
-* Fan pages
+* Facebook Fan pages
-* Community pages
+* Facebook Community pages
-* Profiles
+* Facebook Profiles
-* Posts
+* Facebook Publications

 = Requirements =
 * Facebook App id and Secret